 Stepparent adoption is the process by which a stepparent becomes the legal parent of their spouse’s or de-facto partner’s child.
-Before a court considers an application for adoption of a child by a stepparent, the Family Court of Australia must first give its approval for the adoption to proceed (section 60G Family Law Act 1975).
+Before a court considers an application for adoption of a child by a stepparent, the Federal Circuit and Family Court of Australia must first give its approval for the adoption to proceed (section 60G Family Law Act 1975).

 Adoption permanently severs the legal relationship between a child and their biological non-custodial parent and that parent’s family.
 Once adoption has occurred, the child receives a new birth certificate naming the stepparent as one of their parents.
 The previous birth certificate is no longer valid.

 For this reason, the FCFCA rarely gives approval for adoptions to proceed.

 When does stepparent adoption proceed?